Chaotic-Nite/STL-renfest/README.md

 ### Finished Parts:
 - React Navigation that implements sticky and adjusts based on desktop or mobile
+- Reconfigured Navigation to force rerender to make dropbox close
 - Home Page (Includes carousel photo, carousel of sponsors (with clickable links), flavor text)

 ### Currently in Progress